bluedata-katacoda/katacoda-scenarios/Mysql_Scenario/step3.md

 <br>
 <br>
 All the commands proceeding the base image, are the commands used to setup the application.

-<br>These files or commands will be setup on top of the base image from BlueData and will eventually compile into a .Bin file for use on the EPIC platform.
+These files or commands will be setup on top of the base image from BlueData and will eventually compile into a .Bin file for use on the EPIC platform.